The Points Mean Nothing

 - "You don't get points for this round, instead you get the new mega-points.
 They are 25% bigger and worth 50% less."

 - "A billion points to everybody.
-One billion.
-Feel the heat, Regis."
+Hear that, Regis?
+One billion."

 - In early seasons of the Clive Anderson original, whoever had the most points at the end of the show won the "prize" of getting to read the end credits in a style of Clive's choosing.
 Styles included gangster, pirate, Double Rainbow guy, man who's looking for a bathroom, etc..